Barley vs Quinoa: Which is Better? A Complete Comparison

 How to Cook Pearl Barley

-Barley takes longer to cook than quinoa.
+Barley takes longer to cook.
 Whole barley can take up to 45 to 60 minutes to cook.
-Most barley available in the supermarkets are pearl barley which cooks faster.
+Most available in the supermarkets are pearl which cooks faster.

 - Bring 2 cups of water and 1 teaspoon of salt to a boil in a pot.